switchgrowth/Shopify-Web-Pixel/README.md

 5. Paste the script code from `web_pixel.js` file in this repository.

-6. Make sure to replace "GTM-XXXXXXX" with the proper GTM container ID for the store.
+6. Make sure to replace the value of the `gtmContainerId` constant from `"GTM-XXXXXXX"` with the proper GTM container ID for the store.

 ## Confirm Installation / Debugging